coder/enterprise-images/README.md

 - jupyter

 ### Required Packages
+The `which` utility is required in your image in order for code-server to search for installed editors within your image.

-The following packages are required in your image if you're using an IDE other than VSCode or Jupyter to ensure proper communication with code-server.
+The following additional packages are required in your image if you're using an IDE other than VSCode or Jupyter to ensure proper communication with code-server.
 | Deb Package    | Rpm Package | Package Description                   |
 | -------------- | ----------- | ------------------------------------- |